-Excavation and off-site disposal of contaminant source areas, including soils which exceed the protection of groundwater soil cleanup objectives (PGWSCOs), as defined by 6 NYCRR Part 375-6.8 for those contaminants found in site groundwater above standards.
+Excavation and off-site disposal of contaminant source areas, including soils which exceed the protection of groundwater soil cleanup objectives (PGWSCOs), as defined by 6 NYCRR Part 375-6.8 to depths of 2 to 3 feet below basement grade or to bedrock for those contaminants found in site groundwater above standards.
+Approximately 65 cubic yards of soil will be disposed of off-Site.